MrTechGadget/aw-bulkdevices-script/README.md

 **Delete-StaleDevices.ps1** - This script displays a list of all Organization groups in an environment, allowing the user to select an organization group.
 The user then enters a number of days(X) since the devices have been last seen.
-All of the devices in that organization group (and child org groups) that have not been seen since X days and are pending enterprise wipe are deleted are exported to a CSV file named with that date.
+All of the devices returned in the first "page" in that organization group (and child org groups) that have not been seen since X days and are pending enterprise wipe are deleted are exported to a CSV file named with that date.
+You can set an optional pageSize parameter to process more or less devices than the default of 500 devices.

+EXAMPLE
+  Get-ListOfStaleDevices.ps1 -pageSize 1000

 **Delete-User.ps1** - This script deletes users in AirWatch from a CSV list.
 The file is required, the column name is optional.
 If not provided, it will use the default column name of "Id".
   .\Delete-User.ps1 -userFile "User.csv" -userFileColumn "Id.Value"